bvdputte/kirby-vpkit/readme.md

 3. Create a template that matches the given `template`-name to `site/templates`
 4. Done.
 Kirby should now use your added virtual pages as regular pages.

-This plugin expects a configuration that returns data in the following form to convert into "virtual Kirby pages":
+This plugin expects a configuration that returns data in the following form to convert into "virtual Kirby pages", e.g.:

-### Feed data array example

 ```php
 $virtualPages = [